nicolas-risberg/public-repo/projects/_posts/2020-12-22-game-project-6.md

 #### <a id="floating">Floating Damage Numbers</a>
 I developed a system used for spawning floating numbers above the player, for the genuine action RPG experience.
 Numbers were pooled and had different colors for varying strengths of critical hits and healing.
 I used an analytical function defined in code to animate the size of some of the numbers to make them visually pop.
-I also applied a force towards the bottom of the screen and had them randomize their starting directions, going northwest, northeast, southwest or southeast of the center of the screen.
+I also applied a force towards the bottom of the screen and had them randomize their starting directions, going in an arc over the center of the screen.

 <center>
     <div class="photoset-grid-custom">